inclusion-numerique/mediature/README.md

     - Require linear history
     - Do not allow bypassing the above settings
     - Allow force pushes (+ "Specify who can force push" and leave for administrators)

+### Sentry

+#### Upload sourcemaps

+To upload sourcemaps to Sentry you need a specific "auth token", it must have these scopes:

+- project:releases
+- org:read

+You can create this token at https://${SENTRY_URL}/settings/account/api/auth-tokens/ ;)

 ### Scalingo